-But you probably realize it’s not working great when it comes to your health and fitness goals.
+But you probably realize it’s not working well when it comes to your health and fitness goals.

 You want better health.
 You want to eat better.
-You don’t want the extra calories, fast food, and junk food as much anymore.
+You don’t want the extra calories, fast food, and junk food anymore.
 And you DO want to save time and money.

 I get it!
 So, as a nutritionist, I am here to help you.